icefelt/flask_prometheus/README.md

 Receiving objects: 100% (1364/1364), 4.22 MiB | 3.88 MiB/s, done.
 Resolving deltas: 100% (154/154), done.
 ```

+e use the Prometheus instrumentation library for Python `prometheus_client` to add the counter: `requests` with the description: `Application Request Count`, and the label: `endpoint`.
+We also simulate an expensive database operation, tracking the start time and end time, and sending them to a histogram with `prometheus_client`.
+We also use StatsD to import a counter that increases by 1 for each request.

+Counter, Gauge, Summary and Histogram.
+Daemon for easy but powerful stats aggregation

 **To run this code, clone the repo locally and run this command**
 ```bash